Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: HeroLT: Benchmarking Heterogeneous Long-Tailed Learning

-In light of three long-tailedness metrics, we gain a better understanding of which datasets and baselines to consider when evaluating a newly proposed algorithm. \begin{desclist} \item[] When all three metrics (Imbalance factor, Gini coefficient, Pareto-LT Ratio) have large values, it indicates a dataset with a severe long-tailed distribution, necessitating an algorithm that addresses both data imbalance and the extreme number of categories. \item[] If Gini coefficient and IF are relatively small, but Pareto-LT Ratio is large, the dataset may have the extreme number of categories, yet relatively balanced samples in head and tail categories.
-In such cases, methods as extreme classification~\cite{saini2021galaxc, bhatia2015sparse} and meta learning~\cite{jamal2020rethinking, wang2017learning, shu2019meta} would be preferred. \item[] When Gini coefficient and IF are large, but Pareto-LT Ratio is relatively small, the dataset may be imbalanced with a few categories.
-Algorithms employing techniques like re-sampling~\cite{chawla2002smote, liu2009exploratory} or re-weighting~\cite{cao2019learning, wang2021seesaw} may already effectively handle data imbalance. \item[] If all three metrics are small, the extent of the long-tailedness of the dataset may be small, and ordinary machine learning methods may achieve decent performance. \end{desclist} We show the long-tailedness of benchmark datasets (Table~\ref{tab:dataset}), analyze whether long-tailed algorithms are specifically designed to address data imbalance and an extreme number of categories (Appx.\ref{sec:detailalg}), and provide a comprehensive experimental analysis (Sec.\ref{sec:exp}).
+\begin{desclist}[topsep=-1mm] \item[] When all three metrics have large values, it indicates a dataset with a severe long-tailed distribution, necessitating an algorithm that addresses both data imbalance and the extreme number of categories. \item[] If Gini coefficient and IF are relatively small, but Pareto-LT Ratio is large, the main challenges of the dataset may lie in massive categories, as exemplified by the experiments in Section~\ref{sec:expImage}.
+In such cases, methods like extreme classification~\cite{saini2021galaxc, bhatia2015sparse} and meta learning~\cite{jamal2020rethinking, wang2017learning, shu2019meta} would be preferred. \item[] When Gini coefficient and IF are large, but Pareto-LT Ratio is relatively small, it suggests that the challenges of data imbalance may be more significant than the number of categories.
+Algorithms employing techniques like re-sampling~\cite{chawla2002smote, liu2009exploratory} or re-weighting~\cite{cao2019learning, wang2021seesaw} may already effectively handle data imbalance, as exemplified by the experiments in Section~\ref{sec:expGraph}. \item[] If all three metrics are small, the extent of the long-tailedness of the dataset may be small, and ordinary machine learning methods may achieve decent performance. \end{desclist}

+In addition to the above metrics, we integrate the Bayes Imbalance Impact Index (BI3~\cite{lu2019bayes}) and the Complementary Cumulative Distribution Function (CCDF) into our toolbox.
+While BI3 and CCDF are useful for certain application domains, \ie, BI3 for binary classification and CCDF for visualizing label distributions, they are not specifically designed for long-tailed learning.
+Therefore, we mention them here briefly without providing a detailed analysis.
+We give a detailed evaluation of long-tailedness metrics (Appendix\ref{sec:LTmetric}), and show the long-tailedness of benchmark datasets (Table~\ref{tab:dataset}).
+We analyze whether long-tailed algorithms are specifically designed to address data imbalance and an extreme number of categories (Appendix\ref{sec:detailalg}), and provide a comprehensive experimental analysis (Section\ref{sec:exp}).